devonnuri/linear-harmony/linear_ko.typ

 251. 클리포드 브라운
 #align(center)[#image("figures/fig_303.jpg", width: 44%)]

-The only note missing from Morgan’s excerpt is the third of the iiø chord.
+The only note missing from Morgan's excerpt is the third of the iiø chord.
 The V7 chord is anticipated and arpeggiated.
 The line follows 제1윤곽 one down to the third of C minor.

 252. 리 모건:
 #align(center)[#image("figures/fig_304.jpg", width: 45%)]

 Harrell begins with an accented upper neighbor tone followed by the third.
 The leap is an arpeggiated tone to the fifth, The seventh on the upbeat is followed by the next target note on the downbeat.

-253. 톰 하렐:
+253. 톰 하렐
 #align(center)[#image("figures/fig_305.jpg", width: 29%)]

 #chapter("Outlines In Modal Tunes", l: "chap8")